Anti-Sadism/Bx00-xmas-packager/README.md

 Add feature for (checkers) that allows for assume pepper, and feature to randomly decide salt or pepper when pixel difference is beyond 2T+G.

+**Upload test videos to one of my YouTube accounts so that new users can sample the program**

 Use secure keys to recover files, and have the program automatically generate one for you.

 Add support for strong encryption taking into account steganalysis detection.